savoirfairelinux/cqfd/README.md

 the user with extra flexibility during his day-to-day development
 tasks:

-``CQFD_EXTRA_VOLUMES``: A space-separated list of additional volume mappings to be configured inside the started container.
-Format is the same as (and passed to) docker-run’s -v option.
+``CQFD_EXTRA_RUN_ARGS``: A space-separated list of additional docker-run options to be append to the starting container.

-``CQFD_EXTRA_HOSTS``: A space-separated list of additional host mappings to be configured inside the started container.
-Format is the same as (and passed to) docker-run’s --add-host option.
+Format is the same as (and passed to) docker-run’s options.

-``CQFD_EXTRA_ENV``: A space-separated list of additional environment variables to be passed to the started container.
-Format is the same as (and passed to) docker-run’s -e option.
+See 'docker run --help'.

 ### Other command-line options ###